David Guy: War service and aviation achievements

 Guy served as an ambulance driver with the American Field Service (AFS) from February to July 1917.
 He drove ambulances in Verdun, France for battles at Hill 304 (S.S.U.
 15) and le Mort Homme.
 Guy also served in the AFS unit that carried the American flag to the front.
 After his AFS service, he joined France's Aeronautique Militaire on July 21, 1917.
 Guy studied at several French flying schools between August and November; he attended flying schools in Tours, Avord, Pau, and G.D.E.
 He then began serving with Aeronautique Militaire units, including SPAD biplane units 155, 156, and 38.
 Guy received a promotion to corporal in September 1917 and then sergeant in May 1918.

 In July 1918, Guy shot down a German Rumpler reconnaissance plane: "I chased a biplace Rumpler down from 5300 meters, and hit him so that he fell between the lines.
 He put three bullets in my plane—it was my only official victory."
 (Guy had also shot down a Rumpler over Joncherey, France, but the confirmation was unofficial because Guy was not present to confirm it.)
 This action earned Guy the Croix de Guerre with palm and citation from France on July 29.

 On November 7, 1918, Guy left the Aeronautique Militaire to join the U.S. Army Air Service with the rank of first lieutenant.
 He served with the 1st Aero Squadron.
 Guy served in the Army of Occupation in Trier, Germany, from November 20, 1918, to January 5, 1919.
 Returning to the U.S. in April, Guy received a discharge from the Army at Mitchel Air Force Base in Hempstead Plains on Long Island on April 14, 1919.
 After World War I, Guy co-founded the National Aeronautical Association's Flying Club of Philadelphia, and he served as its first president.

 Post-war education and career

-Following the end of the war, Guy resumed his college studies at the Massachusetts Institute of Technology in Cambridge, MA.
+Following the end of the war, Guy resumed his college studies at the Massachusetts Institute of Technology in Cambridge, Massachusetts.
 He received his bachelor's degree in chemical engineering in 1922.
 Following graduation, Guy worked for Monsanto Company, a chemical company in Missouri, and then Ingersoll Rand, an Irish industrial company with an American headquarters in Davidson, North Carolina.
 After working at the First Pennsylvania Banking and Trust Company in Philadelphia, he co-founded Wellington Foundation and served as their president.
 The foundation sold Wellington Funds, a type of mutual fund.